Bend Me, Shape Me: Cover versions

 There have been many other recordings of "Bend Me, Shape Me".
 The first version was released by The Models in 1966 on the MGM label.
-Other notable versions include one by Amen Corner with slightly altered lyrics, which reached No. 3 in the UK Singles Chart in 1968.
-There was also a hit disco single on Ariola/Hansa by Austrian singer Gilla in 1978.
+Other notables include one by Amen Corner with slightly altered lyrics, which reached No. 3 in the UK Singles Chart in 1968.
+It also reached number 9 on the New Zealand Listener charts.
+There was also a hit disco single on Ariola/Hansa by Austrian singer Gilla in 1978, which she also performed in a medley with Boney M.

-The Kidsongs Kids sing this song on their 1987 video/album: "The Wonderful World of Sports".

-The American Breed version of the song was included in the soundtrack of the 2018 neo-noir thriller US film Bad Times at the El Royale.